Anomalous scaling at non-thermal fixed points of Burgers' and Gross-Pitaevskii turbulence: Turbulence in driven dissipative systems

-for the force correlator.
-Hence, the exponent $\beta$ determines the degree of non-locality of the forcing.
+{for the force correlator in Fourier-space, where $p=|\mathbf{p}|$.} Hence, the exponent $\beta$ determines the degree of non-locality of the forcing.
 For $\beta > 0$ the energy is mainly injected into the UV modes while for $\beta<0$ the forcing acts on large scales.
 The case $\beta = 0$ corresponds to a forcing delta correlated in space.

 Burgers' equation is equivalent to the Navier-Stokes equation if the equation of state is assumed to impose a constant pressure, $P = \ $const.~\cite{guyon2001a}.
 For applications of Burgers' equation see Ref.~\cite{Bec2007a} and references therein.
 The irrotationally forced Burgers equation can be mapped onto the Kardar-Parisi-Zhang (KPZ) equation \cite{Kardar1986a},